 Don't hesitate to call!
 Most services are covered by your Health Services fee that you've already paid, regardless of your insurance.

 The fee is a mandatory charge to all full time students, and is separate from health insurance.
 There is a separate fee for summer 2021 for students who wish to access Health and Wellness Services from June 2021 - August 2021 and are not enrolled in the 2021 summer semester.

 Health Services Fee

 The health fee assures access to primary care on campus for all students, so they can be seen on the day they choose without co-pays, deductibles, etc. Health Services does not bill any health insurance companies for any office visits to our provider staff.
-Health Services has an Advanced Access appointment system, offering same day appointments with medical providers 7 days a week, including evenings and weekends during the academic year.
+Health Services offers same day appointments with medical providers 7 days a week, including evenings and weekends during the academic year.

 The health fee benefits all students.
 Our services include, but are not limited to: